 JDF 1103 – Response

-- IF JOINT NO RESPONSE; 21 days in CO, outside CO 35
+- IF JOINT NO RESPONSE: 21 days in CO, 35 days outside of CO.

 JDF 1104 – Certificate of Compliance with Mandatory Financial Disclosures (both parties must complete their own)

 - This document lets the court know you have sent the other party all documents required by mandatory disclosure and allows you to explain what documentation isn’t being provided and why.